SyShock/SimHt/Readme.md

 ## Description:

-A file sharing app using http, as an alternative to ftp.
+A file sharing app, as an alternative to ftp.
 Preferably to be used only in local network.

 To do:

-- logger
 - drag and drop
 - https
 - stand-alone cli